A Week of Creativity, Exploration, and Renewal

 The writing life is hard.
 It takes painstaking work and dealing with the pain of rejection.
 So it's important to take stock of successes and to celebrate them.

-Angela Nishimoto published a a literary romance this year, Isabella's Daughter, with Pueo Press.
+Angela Nishimoto published a a literary romance, Isabella's Daughter, with Pueo Press.

 Sara Ackerman had three unpublished novels, and was working on a fourth, when she attended the retreat in 2013, 2014 & 2015.
 In 2017, her historical novel Island of Sweet Pies and Soldiers was picked up by Mira/Harper Collins.
 Today she is a USA Today bestselling author with more books that we can track.
 The Codebreaker's Secret earned a starred review from Booklist, the American Library Association's review journal.
 Sara chalks up her success to attending writers retreats and conferences, as well as a whole lot of patience and perseverance.